philbranding/zimstore/zimstore/zimstore/README.md

         - ` context = {'items': items, 'order': order} `
         - ` return render(request, 'store/checkout.html', context) `

-# Add a static js folder
+# Adding Site Functionality with JS
 32. Create a js folder in the static folder
         - add a cart.js inside the folder
         - add the dynamic link in the main.html